OHIF/Viewers/platform/docs/docs/deployment/docker.md

 :::

 ### Why SSL?
-As described [here](./cors.md#cross-origin-information-for-ohif), OHIF must be used in a [secure context](./cors.md#secure-context) in order to fully leverage all of OHIF's capabilities.
-Whenever OHIF is not running in a secure context and is navigated to using OHIF's server IP address (e.g. `http://192.168.1.162:3000`) or domain name (e.g. `http://my.ohif.server`) then the following popup message will be displayed in OHIF
+As described [here](./cors.md), OHIF must be used in a [secure context](./cors.md#secure-context) in order to fully leverage all of OHIF's capabilities.
+Whenever OHIF is not running in a secure context and is navigated to using the OHIF's server IP address (e.g. `http://192.168.1.162:3000`) or domain name (e.g. `http://my.ohif.server`) then the following popup message will be displayed in OHIF

 ![OHIF in non-secure context](../assets/img/ohif-non-secure-context.png)